dnesteryuk/site_prism.vcr/README.md

 @products_page.car_details_link.click_and_apply_vcr(['cars/volvo'], :union)
 ```

-Similar to describing SitePrism elements with VCR cassettes, you can use a block:
+Similar to describing SitePrism elements with VCR cassettes, you can use a block while applying fixtures:

 ```ruby
 @products_page.car_details_link.click_and_apply_vcr do